-Sending a holiday greeting card to your clients is a good way to foster current business relationships and build upon new ones.
+Sending a business holiday greeting card to your clients is a good way to foster current relationships and build upon new ones.
 Following are some tips to consider:

 - Keep your message generic.
 Opt for “Happy Holidays” card rather than “Merry Christmas” unless you are absolutely positive that the recipient celebrates a particular holiday or is of a specific religious affiliation.